Brixton is now one of the best areas of London to be both hungry and gluttonous within, having one of the widest ranges of cuisine in the capital.

 14 Market Row, SW9 8LD

-Umbrella take-away service that aims to cover many Brixton eateries
+Umbrella take-away service that aims that covers many Brixton eateries

 Tiny little place on the corner, selling a range of deli products